Roadstead of Brest: Environment

 Thanks to its layout, the roadstead harbours a wide diversity of natural habitats and a high level of biodiversity.
 It also includes many sites of importance for birds, several networks of habitats and underwater corridors and coastal areas of importance.
-These areas have been greatly affected by the human activities in the north-west, but have justified the classification of around half of the roadstead as a zone in Natura 2000.
+These areas have been greatly affected by human activities in the north-west, but have justified the classification of around half of the roadstead as a zone in Natura 2000.

 Pollution

 The rich ecology of the roadstead has been diminished by the past exploitation of certain resources, and by the presence of a number of pollutants including heavy metals and tributyltin which were used as biocides in anti-fouling bottom paints.
 These products are now illegal, but they remain present in sediments and certain organisms.
-The products which have replaced them for small boats (e.g. Diuron and Irgarol) pose similar problems and have been measured in non-negligible quantities in the roadstead by Ifremer in 2003-2004.
+The products which have replaced them for small boats (e.g. Diuron and Irgarol) pose similar problems and have been measured in non-negligible quantities in the roadstead by Ifremer in 2003–2004.

-The roadstead is also a victim of the after-effects of war, and in particular the waves of pollution from the First and the Second World Wars.
-Pollutants trapped in submerged or unexploded munitions are expected to aggravate existing pollution with the first large leaks predicted by experts to occur in the years 2000-2010.
+The roadstead is also a victim of the after-effects of war, and in particular the waves of pollution from the World War I and the World War II.
+Pollutants trapped in submerged or unexploded munitions are expected to aggravate existing pollution, with the first large leaks predicted by experts to occur in the years 2000–2010.